 Munck Wilson Mandala

 William A. Munck is the managing partner of Munck Wilson Mandala.
 He is a member of the executive committee and chairs the firm’s technology/intellectual property law group.
-Mr. Munck has more than twenty years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
+Mr. Munck has more than 27 years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
 His technical expertise is in the hardware, software, firmware, gaming, wired/wireless communication, energy, defense

 Mr. Munck is known as an attorney who will never give up the fight for his clients.
 In 2010, he was named as one of the top defenders in the North Texas region by the Dallas Business Journal and he has been the leader of one of the strongest intellectual property legal teams in North Texas for 20 years, with 40 registered patent attorneys.
 In 2017, in an interview with D CEO magazine, the reporter referred to Mr. Munck’s law firm as a “Dallas intellectual property law powerhouse.”
 That same year, Mr. Munck was named a Distinguished Leader by Texas Lawyer and in 2018, his law firm was named Litigation Department of the Year finalist in the mid-sized firm category.